dprgarner/cv/src/cv.md

 ### January 2022 - December 2022: Bulb, London, UK (Contract role with YLD)

-I joined a green consumer energy supplier as a contractor while they were in special administration, maintaining the existing smart meter integrations and React Native mobile app for its 1.6 million customers, while also implementing new features to attract potential buyers for the company.
+I joined the green energy supplier Bulb as a contractor while they were in special administration, maintaining the existing smart meter integrations and React Native mobile app for its 1.6 million customers, while also implementing new features to attract potential buyers for the company.

-I helped create mobile app features to let customers see estimates of the breakdown by category of their household energy usage and their spending in relation to similar homes, and to allow them to set monthly budget targets.
+I helped create mobile app features to allow customers to view estimates of the breakdown by category of their household energy usage and their spending in relation to similar homes, and to allow them to set monthly budget targets.
 I played a key role in the architecture design of these new features, and introduced technical strategies for their seamless incremental roll-out.

 - **Key Technologies:** TypeScript, React Native, GraphQL, Apollo Client, Apollo Server, GCP (including BigQuery, GKE, PubSub, IAM), Kubernetes, Terraform;
-- **Key Skills:** Mobile app release, Firebase push notifications, working with dates and times, code review, unit testing.
+- **Key Skills:** Mobile app release, Firebase push notifications, working with dates and times, code review, unit testing, triage.

 ### April 2020 – October 2021: Policy Expert, London, UK